 One of the things that are not to be missed when in Hanoi is a Water Puppet Show.

-Today’s shows are performed at a contemporary theater within a pool of water as the stage for the puppets.
+Today’s shows are performed at a contemporary theatre within a pool of water as the stage for the water puppets.
 The puppets are controlled by eight puppeteers hiding behind a bamboo screen.

-The live music plays a vital part of the show with singers yelling out words of encouragement to the puppets.
+The live music plays a vital part in the show with singers yelling out words of encouragement to the water puppets.

 This is something specific to the Vietnamese culture, a highlight not to be missed!